josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_accountability_as_alignment.md

 Each enforced taboo strengthens:

 - refusal logic,
 - escalation confidence,
 - and moral stability across systems.

-Justice work is alignment work.
+Justice work can function as alignment work at a structural level.

-Not metaphorically — structurally.

 ---